London ringleader was intensely investigated

-(CNN)London attack ringleader Khuram Butt was identified as a major potential threat leading to an investigation that started in 2015, UK counterterrorism sources tell CNN.
+(CNN)London attack ringleader Khuram Butt was identified as a major potential threat, leading to an investigation that started in 2015, UK counterterrorism sources tell CNN.

 British police and MI5 began investigating Butt intensively as part of a major drive to dismantle and destabilize al-Muhajiroun, a grouping of extremists in the UK supportive of ISIS, the sources told CNN.